dimaMachina/graphql-eslint/README.md

 - 🚀 Extended type info for more advanced usages
 - 🚀 Supports ESLint directives (for example: `disable-next-line`)
 - 🚀 Easily extendable - supports custom rules based on GraphQL's AST and ESLint API.
-- 🚀 Validates, lints, prettifies and checks for best practices across GraphQL schema and GraphQL operations
+- 🚀 Validates, lints, prettifies and checks for best practices across GraphQL schema and GraphQL operations.

 Special thanks to [ilyavolodin](https://github.com/ilyavolodin) for his work on a similar project!